 Originally published on March 22, 2019, this article was republished on September 14, 2022.

 Guitar Bass Lines for Beginners

-While some of Acoustic Life’s 30 Days to Play Challenge lessons are free, you can access different speeds of the videos and even more backing tracks when you join the 30 Days to Play Challenge at Tony’s Acoustic Challenge.
-Curated and developed by Tony Polecastro, the 30 Days to Play Challenge is designed to help acoustic guitar players of all levels of experience.
+While some of the lessons are free, you can access different speeds of the videos and even more backing tracks when you sign up for Tony’s Acoustic Challenge.
+Curated and developed by Tony Polecastro, this course is designed to help acoustic guitar players of all levels of experience.